aaravmody/Voice-agent-for-Interia/README.md

 ## How It Works

-1. **Lead Retrieval**: The system fetches leads with the "TBC" status from Airtable/Google Sheets at scheduled intervals.
+1. **Lead Retrieval**: The system fetches leads with the "TBC" status from Airtable at scheduled intervals.
 2. **Voice Interaction**: The voice agent contacts each lead, introduces itself, asks qualifying questions, and gathers necessary information.
 3. **Lead Status Update**: Based on the conversation outcome, the lead's status is updated in Airtable/Google Sheets (e.g., "In-Progress," "Called," "Failed").
 4. **Call Logging**: Detailed records of each call, including transcripts and outcomes, are stored in the Call Records Table for future reference.